 CRT HRS:2 LEC HRS:0 LAB HRS:2 OTH HRS:0 This course offers private instruction in music conducting for music majors.
 Credit is based upon one 50 minute lesson per week and one hour of required daily practice.
 This course may be repeated as MUAP 1240, 2220 and 2240.
-Prerequisite: Declared music majors or by special permission from the program chair.
+Prerequisite: None.